britram/draft-trammell-quic-spin/draft-ietf-quic-spin-exp.md

 be added to QUIC, and how it can be used by passive measurement facilities to generate RTT samples.

-{{vec}} specifies an additional Valid Edge Counter, which can be used to improve the fidelity of spin bit measurements under less than ideal network and/or traffic conditions.

 ## About This Document

 This document is maintained in the GitHub repository